api-platform/docs/core/filters.md

         tags: [ 'api_platform.filter' ]
 ```

-Finally, if you don't want to use the `#[ApiFilter]` annotation, you can register the filter on an API resource class using the `filters` attribute:
+Finally, if you don't want to use the `#[ApiFilter]` attribute, you can register the filter on an API resource class using the `filters` attribute:

 ```php
 <?php